 So, when my best friend told me that Emmett was me in bicycle form, I couldn't help but blush.
 Because that bike is beautiful, powerful, fast and reliable.
 And if that's how my friends see me, too, I'm definitely doing something right.

 Ready to fall in love with a bike of your own?
-Jump online and snatch your Schwinn GTX 3 while it's still on sale.
+Jump online and snatch your Schwinn GTX 3.